lammps/lammps/doc/src/Fortran.rst

     (e.g., 1 for *type*, *mask*, or *charge*; 3 for *x*, *v*, or *f*).
 Use *count* = 3 with *image* if you want a single image flag unpacked into *x*/*y*/*z* components.
-   :p polymorphic data [dimension(:),allocatable]: array into which to store
+   :p data: array into which to store
     the data.
 Array *must* have the ``ALLOCATABLE`` attribute and be of rank 1 (i.e., ``DIMENSION(:)``).
 If this array is already allocated, it will be reallocated to fit the length of the incoming data.
 It should have type ``INTEGER(c_int)`` if expecting integer data and ``REAL(c_double)`` if expecting floating-point data.
+   :ptype data: polymorphic,dimension(:),allocatable
    :to: :cpp:func:`lammps_gather_atoms`

    .. note::